 Use lesson time to introduce 3-5 new words, and use game time to practice the new words.

-2. Prerequisites to Learning Sight Words
+2. When to Start Teaching Sight Words

 Before starting sight words, a child needs to be able to recognize and name all the lower-case letters of the alphabet.

 If a student’s knowledge of letter names is still shaky, it is important to spend time practicing this skill before jumping into sight words.
-Having a solid foundation in the ability to instantly recognize and name alphabet letters will make teaching sight words easier and more meaningful for the child.
+Having a solid foundation in the ability to instantly recognize and name the alphabet letters will make teaching sight words easier and more meaningful for the child.

 This lesson should establish basic familiarity with the new words.
-The lesson part of the each session should be brisk and last no more than ten minutes.
+This part of a sight words session should be brisk and last no more than ten minutes.
 As your child gets more advanced, you might expand the number of words you work on in each lesson.

-4. Review & Reinforce Old Words
+5.2 Review Old Words

 Go through the See & Say exercise for each of the review words.
 For any word that the child struggles to recognize, put that flash card aside for more extensive review.
 If the child has trouble with more than two of the review words, then set aside the new words you were planning to introduce and devote that day’s lesson to review.